 Who We Are

-The Door County Seed Library is a volunteer-run seed lending and garden education program that offers open-pollinated vegetable, herb, flower, and native seeds that people can check out for free to plant and grow at home.
-Our seeds are offered through select Door County Library branches every spring and at special events.
+The Door County Seed Library is a volunteer-run seed lending and garden education program that offers open-pollinated vegetable, herb, flower, and native seeds that members can borrow free seeds to plant and grow in their home gardens.
+We offer our seeds through Door County Library branches and at special events.

 Our goals are to help people become successful gardeners and seed savers, increase our sustainability and capacity to grow wholesome food, and foster a culture of sharing.